speedment/speedment-doc/pages/join.md

 ## Tuple Constructors
 By default, tuples are of type `TupleXOfNullables` where X is the number of tables that are joined.
-If you are using only 'INNER JOIN' or 'CROSS JOIN', the entities are never `null` and this allows us to use element of type `TupleX` instead as shown here:
+If you are using only `INNER JOIN` or `CROSS JOIN`, the entities are never `null` and this allows us to use element of type `TupleX` instead as shown here:

-In the example above, we used an `INNER JOIN` which is guaranteed to produce only non-null entities.
-By providing another constructor upon building the Join object, we can create a more simple Tuple variant like this:

 ``` java
     Join<Tuple2<Language, Film>> join = joinComponent